 Don't get me wrong the amount of income that can be made from doing REO's can be quite substantial, but for me I used to see this part of the business as one similar to being a glorified property manager.
 I know what some of you may be thinking when you read that but please don't hate me for telling you that!
 This is how I really used to feel.
 Now that I am doing them, I am able to get a more realistic perspective on everything.

-I was also very concerned with the total amount of time, energy and out of pocket money that was required to handle REO's for lenders and asset mgmt companies.
+I was also very concerned with the total amount of time, energy and out of pocket money that was required to handle REO's for lenders and asset management companies.
 To me it seems like a big risk where even if I do everything correct I still may not see a commission check let alone be reimbursed right away and be out thousands of dollars in expenses.

 How long have you been doing BPO's?